National Drug Early Warning System (NDEWS)

 Note

-A cooperative agreement grant to support NDEWS was awarded in April, 2020, to the University of Florida.
+A cooperative agreement grant to support the NDEWS Coordinating Center was awarded to the University of Florida in April, 2020 and was renewed in 2025.